By: CS2103T W13-4

 Each user-given command will call at least one of the above operations.

-to delete the targeted loan(s),
+For example, loan delete will call LoansManager#deleteLoan to delete the targeted loan(s),

-to display the remaining loans.
+then LoansManager#getFilteredLoans to display the remaining loans.

-After each command, the state of internalList
+After each command, the state of internalList is saved in the file loans.json.

-which is in the same directory as budgetbuddy.jar
+which is in the same directory as budgetbuddy.jar.

 Step 1.